silverblurtype/skateblade/README.md

-## Skate blade
+# Skate blade

 ![Introducing](https://github.com/silverblurtype/sb-skateblade/assets/163983174/7a5f50b4-9a57-47c7-a1c5-cbffb33785af)

+## Features:
-Skate blade is a modern, geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
+Skate blades is a modern, geometric and minimalistic font constructed with a few geometric shapes with constant thickness.

-- Type of usage: graphic projects, logos, branding.
+- Type of use: graphic projects, displays, branding, logos, headlines.
 - All uppercase characters: the lowercase character is equal to the uppercase.
+- Language support
+- Kerning

 ![Font_specimen 2](https://github.com/silverblurtype/sb-skateblade/assets/163983174/fbda2617-bbdd-4b9f-8252-d13a70762ee7)